 The TrusSteel Guide Spec is written in the standard three-part CSI format.
-This spec is available from our Web site, and from the Design Manual CD, in pure text format that you can cut-and-paste without fear of reformatting your current specs or importing contaminated files.
+This spec is available from our website in pure text format that you can cut-and-paste without fear of reformatting your current specs or importing contaminated files.